-Come wonder again at the Nature Museum starting July 8!
+Come wonder again at the Nature Museum!

 We look forward to welcoming our members and guests back to the Museum.
 We are structuring our reopening with responsible attention to the needs of our visitors.
 Given the health inequities throughout the city, as well as a lack of a vaccine for children, much of our primary audience remains unvaccinated.
 As a result, we are asking our visitors, volunteers, and staff to adhere to common COVID-19 safety procedures when they are in our building.
 Our decision to close our building and now to reopen were informed by science, and we will continue to follow the science throughout the pandemic.

-Have questions about your visit?
+Still have questions about your visit?
 Refer to our FAQs below for answers and guidance.

 Frequently Asked Questions